 Makes the complex simple and quick to do

-Currently, only Facebook and Twitter offer native scheduling tools, so without a content calendar posting across networks remains a very clunky, manual process with spreadsheets splayed.
+Currently, only Facebook and Twitter offer native scheduling tools, so posting across networks without a content calendar becomes a very clunky, manual process with spreadsheets splayed.

 By using a platform capable of publishing to all the major networks you will save a lot of time and hassle.
 Posts can be composed and scheduled in a matter of clicks.
 Falcon allows the creation and publishing of Facebook and Instagram ad sets entirely within the platform.

 But aside from snowballing time-savings, the really big payoff is the strategic overview.
 Management can easily see where the gaps in the content strategy and flow are and move to plug them.

 ‘Breaking down the silos’ is a phrase we’ve all heard, but multiple departments, markets and time zones can all conspire to make this a logistic impossibility.
 Content calendars are one place where this aspiration can be realized.

 For a start, everyone is looking at the same plan and editorial processes that can include ideas, drafts and deadlines.
 This doesn’t need to mean only marketers either.
 Any relevant person in any department can also be given access – and receive updates and notifications.